 Faculty of Business, Enterprise and Technology

 Business Department

 HEAD OF DEPARTMENT MR J WILLIAMS

-Business

-Business for Retail
+SUBJECTS OFFERED GCSE Business Business for Retail

 VOCATIONAL AWARD Level 2 in Retail Business

-BTEC

-National Extended Certificate in Business
+BTEC National Extended Certificate in Business

 A LEVEL Economics

-Within the Faculty, we provide a range of options that enable students to make informed, appropriate choices from the pathways we offer.

-GCSE BUSINESS

-The Business qualification introduces students to the business world, empowering them to develop as commercially minded and enterprising individuals.

-39% OF BTEC LEVEL 3 EXTENDED CERTIFICATE IN BUSINESS STUDENTS ACHIEVED A DISTINCTION

-(Summer 2024 Results)

-LEVEL 2 VOCATIONAL AWARD IN RETAIL BUSINESS

-This course introduces students to one of the most important employment sectors in the UK, exploring various aspects of retail business and investigating a range of retailers from large chains to independent and virtual stores.

-BTEC NATIONAL EXTENDED CERTIFICATE IN BUSINESS

-This is a vocational course, equivalent to 1 A Level, in

-A LEVEL ECONOMICS

-A Level Economics is a contemporary and dynamic course that provides a coherent combination of microeconomic and macroeconomic content.
+KEY STAGE 4 Within the Faculty, we provide a range of options that enable students to make informed, appropriate choices from the pathways we offer.
+GCSE BUSINESS The Business qualification introduces students to the business world, empowering them to develop as commercially minded and enterprising individuals.
+40% OF L3 BTEC STUDENTS ACHIEVED A DISTINCTION (Summer 2023 Results) LEVEL 2 VOCATIONAL AWARD IN RETAIL BUSINESS This course introduces students to one of the most important employment sectors in the UK, exploring various aspects of retail business and investigating a range of retailers from large chains to independent and virtual stores.
+IN THE SIXTH FORM BTEC NATIONAL EXTENDED CERTIFICATE IN BUSINESS This is a vocational course, equivalent to 1 A Level, in which students will study a number of units across the course of the 2 years including 'Exploring Business', 'Developing a Marketing Campaign' and 'Personal and Business Finance'.
+Students will develop their research, problem solving, and communication and collaboration skills whilst learning about various business sectors.
+A LEVEL ECONOMICS A Level Economics is a contemporary and dynamic course that provides a coherent combination of microeconomic and macroeconomic content.
 Students will develop an understanding of economic concepts and theories through critical consideration of current economic issues.

-38% OF WJEC GCSE BUSINESS PUPILS ACHIEVED A-B (Summer 2024 Results)
+50% OF GCSE BUSINESS STUDENTS ACHIEVED GRADE A-B (Summer 2023 Results)

 There is a wide variety of extra-curricular clubs available to students at MCS, from sports to baking, and from the Charity Committee to Warhammer Club.
 Our Boat Club is the only comprehensive school rowing club in the country, and rowers compete in local and national championships.
 Faculty of English